Border procedure (border and transit zones)

 • people with special needs, who should coincide with vulnerable people as identified by Article 17 of the Reception Decree (see Accelerated procedure).

-According to ASGI, the manner in which the provision is worded could allow for automatic application of accelerated border procedure to persons seeking asylum at the border as it makes its application solely contingent on the person having tried to evade controls.
+According to ASGI, the wording of the provision could allow for automatic application of accelerated border procedure to persons seeking asylum at the border as it makes its application solely contingent on the person having tried to evade controls.
 In this sense the provision does not comply with Article 43 the Asylum Procedures Directive, as the attempt to evade border controls is not included in the acceleration grounds laid down in Article 31(8) of the Directive which could lead to the application of a border procedure.

-The Territorial Commission maintains the possibility of extending the duration of the procedure – while the applicant would remain at the border or in the transit zone – to a maximum of 18 months to ensure an adequate examination of the application.[16]
+The Territorial Commission maintains the possibility of extending the duration of the procedure – during which the applicant would remain at the border or in the transit zone – to a maximum of 18 months to ensure an adequate examination of the application.[18]

 After those cases, probably due to the implementation of readmissions to Slovenia, no more border procedures were applied to people coming from the eastern land border up to August 2023, when it was again applied to some Bangladesh and Pakistani asylum seekers, who were considered having avoided the border controls entering from the land border.
 The asylum applications were examined under the accelerated procedure applied because of the border procedure and the cases were denied as manifestly unfounded.